mapbender/mapbender-documentation/en/functions/export/printclient.rst

 Logo on the legendpage
 ======================

-If the legend should still be created on an additional page, you can put a logo on this second page.
+If the legend shall be created on an additional page, the logo can be placed on this page too.
 This can be achieved with the dynamic element "legendpage_image".
-You have to create a new field on the non-printable layer and change its name to "legendpage_image" (**Menu: Modify -> Name...**).
-Save the desired logo or image in the directory **app/Resources/MapbenderPrintBundle/images/** and change its name to "legendpage_image.png".
-The print could contain two pages and look like this:
+A new field on the non-printable layer has to be created and the name changed to "legendpage_image" (**Menu: Modify -> Name...**).
+The desired logo or image has to be saved in the directory **app/Resources/MapbenderPrintBundle/images/** and its name needs to be changed to "legendpage_image.png".

 .. image:: ../../../figures/print_client_example_legendpage_image.png
     :scale: 80

-You can see the legendpage image in the right corner of the second page.

 Coloured texts